 Data should be correct when taken as a whole and not have missing elements.
-For example, if a social security number is designated as the primary key for a table, then each row in the table must have a social security number attribute.
+For example, if a taxpayer registration number is designated as the primary key for a table, then each row in the table must have a taxpayer registration number attribute.